ywallis/flatshare/README.md

 When installed, simply run `uv run fastapi dev` and the backend server will be running.

+The production version will use a postgres database.
+The development version runs on SQLite for quick iterations.

 ## Flat

 The core of the app is a shared flat.